-- Service Improvement Programme (SIP) the aim of our service improvement programme is to bring about change in terms of service, performance and culture and achieve the SMART targets.
+- 1. Service Improvement Programme (SIP) the aim of our service improvement programme is to bring about change in terms of service, performance and culture and achieve the SMART targets.
 The service development plans are integrated within the Service Improvement Programme - 2.
-SMART targets: The achievement of these Specific, Measurable, Attainable, Relevant, and Time-bound targets signifies achievement of our corporate objectives.. - Corporate objectives: The collective achievement of these objectives signifies achievement of our strategic goals.
+SMART targets: The achievement of these Specific, Measurable, Attainable, Relevant, and Time-bound targets signifies achievement of our corporate objectives.. - 3.
+Corporate objectives: The collective achievement of these objectives signifies achievement of our strategic goals. - 4.
+Strategic goals: The collective achievement of these goals signifies progress made towards our vision..